Article | REF: M1190 V1

 1. Residual stresses

 Any manufacturing process introduces residual stresses into a mechanical part that will influence its fatigue, fracture, and even corrosion behavior.
 There are few methods of implementing materials that do not create a new state of stress.
 Mechanical treatments are part of a range of processes whose role is to introduce residual compressive stresses.
-This field of residual stresses helps relieve the surface layers of a mechanical part, significantly improving its performance.
-This action can be compared to prestressed concrete.
-For this reason, mechanical surface treatments are often considered a form of prestressing.
+This field of residual stresses, which helps to relieve the surface layers of a mechanical part, significantly improves performance.
+This action can be likened to prestressed concrete.
+For this reason, mechanical surface treatments are often considered to be a form of prestressing.

 1.1 Definition